dannieRope/Analysing-the-Olympics-Dataset---SQL-PROJECT/README.md

 9. Fetch the total no of sports played in each olympic games.

-10.Fetch details of the oldest athletes to win a gold medal.
+10. Fetch details of the oldest athletes to win a gold medal.

 11. Find the Ratio of male and female athletes participated in all olympic games.